algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 Having a backend and running daemons is cool, but viewing them in an interface should be better.
 For that, you have the Alignak WebUI.

 To start Webui, we'll do the same as for the backend, we make script with _screen_ tool.
+Update port in "start" command according to your configuration.

 ```bash
 # Start file